LGBT IssuesDownload Headshot

 On June 26, 2013, the Supreme Court ruled in United States v.
 Windsor that Section 3 of the Defense of Marriage Act (DOMA) was unconstitutional under the Due Process Clause of the Fifth Amendment.
 This decision allows the federal government to formally recognize same-sex marriages.
 Rep. Eshoo applauded the court’s decision, which was a landmark for civil rights in our nation, but much more work remains to be done before true equality in our nation can be achieved.

 Every year qualified, hard-working Americans in both public and private sector workplaces are denied job opportunities, are terminated, or experience on-the-job discrimination because they are LGBT, yet there is no federal employment law to protect them.
-In 29 states it is legal to discriminate based on sexual orientation, and in 38 states discrimination based on gender identity is legal.
+Currently, LGBT Americans in twenty eight states lack basic protections from discrimination in housing, employment, education, and public accommodations.
+This means that a couple can get married and then be fired from their jobs and evicted from their housing because of their sexual orientation.

-Rep. Eshoo has been a supporter of ENDA since it was first introduced nearly a decade ago, and continues to work to see that this legislation becomes law.
+Rep. Eshoo has been a supporter of the Equality Act (formerly known as the Employment Non-Discrimination Act) since it was first introduced over a decade ago, and continues to work to see that this legislation becomes law.

 In this section, you will find information on the many ways my office can help you and your family.
 Below is a list of the issues we commonly address.
 If you cannot find what you're looking for, please either email me or call my Palo Alto District Office and we will do our best to answer any questions you may have.